FoxGeoff/first-app/src/readme.md

 1. Run `ng generate interface housinglocation`

-## Step 3 - Create a test house for your app
+### Step 3 - Create a test house for your app

+## Lesson 5: Add an input parameter to the component

+### Step 1 - Import the Input decorator